 About the Breast Reduction Procedure

 Depending on the individual situation, the breast reduction surgery will be conducted in an inpatient or outpatient hospital facility.
 Either way, the surgery requires the patient to undergo general anesthesia to be put asleep for the duration of the procedure.
 While the surgery usually takes two to five hours to complete, it may sometimes take longer.
 For the breast reduction procedure, there are two distinctly different techniques that can be utilized depending on the size and shape.
-Most often, Dr. Pinsky will make an incision around the nipple or areola that extends down the front of the breast vertically to the fold under the breast, similar to an upside-down letter T.
+Most often, board-certified plastic surgeon Mark Pinsky, MD will make an incision around the nipple or areola that extends down the front of the breast vertically to the fold under the breast, similar to an upside-down letter T.

 Through this incision, Dr. Pinsky can then remove the extra tissue and skin to reduce the size of the breasts.
 In order to maintain normal sensitivity, the nipple remains intact with the essential underneath tissue, nerve, and blood supply.
 After the excess tissue is eliminated, the breast and nipple are lifted and reshaped for the desired appearance.
 If necessary, the darker pigmentation of the areola may also be reduced in size.
 Once the surgery is complete, the breasts will still retain the ability to breastfeed and feel the same nipple sensations.